qmk/qmk_firmware/keyboards/beekeeb/piantor/readme.md

 Flashing example for Weact, using Miryoku for the keymap:

     make beekeeb/piantor/weact:manna-harbour_miryoku:flash

+To use the Weact RP2040 without the VBUS circuit, we can compile using SPLIT_USB_DETECT by not defining a USB VBUS pin:

+    make beekeeb/piantor/no_vbus_sense:default:flash

+See more regarding VBUS sensing and QMK [HERE](https://docs.beekeeb.com/piantor-keyboard#vbus-sensing-and-qmk).

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).